 Music Online: Classical Scores Library is a reliable and authoritative source for scores of the classical canon, as well as a resource for the discovery of lesser-known contemporary works.
 Score study is an essential part of music education.
 From conducting and performance to theory, composition, and music history—music students and faculty need access to a score library that addresses their diverse needs.

-Music Online: Classical Scores Library is the largest and most authoritative resource of in-copyright scores to support teaching and research in classical music.
-This multivolume series contains more than 51,000 titles and 1.3 million printable pages of the most important scores in classical music, ranging from the Middle Ages to the 21st century.
+Music Online: Classical Scores Library is a reliable and authoritative resource of in-copyright scores to support teaching and research in classical music.
+This multivolume series contains more than 53,000 titles and 1.3 million printable pages of the most important scores in classical music, ranging from the Middle Ages to the 21st century.
 More than 4,600 composers are included, from traditionally studied composers such as Mozart and Tchaikovsky to contemporary artists including Kaija Saariaho, Peter Maxwell-Davies, and John Tavener.

 The first volume of Music Online: Classical Scores Library includes more than 400,000 pages of the most important classical music scores and manuscripts ever written.
 Students, faculty, and scholars will find countless works from classical music’s most studied composers, including Bach, Schubert, Mozart, Handel, Beethoven, Liszt, Brahms, Chopin, plus thousands more.